rolizo/lssdp/README.md

 The Simple Service Discovery Protocol (SSDP) is a network protocol based on the Internet Protocol Suite for advertisement and discovery of network services and presence information.

+### License

+lssdp has been forked from https://github.com/zlargon/lssdp, released under the MIT license.
+Modification to the forked code are copyright 2017 Commend International GmbH and the respecitve authors, and released under MIT license.

 ====

 ### Support Platform